 Places to Visit in Seville

 It is worth hiring a carriage from outside the cathedral to get a first view of the major sights, among them, the Cathedral, the Maria Luisa Park and the Plaza de España.
 For visitors it’s a perfect way of killing the hour of the siesta, when the shops are closed and lunch is being digested behind the shuttered windows of the ancient houses!

 In the evening there are a variety of bars and Tapas restaurants in the heart of Seville, or you may visit Los Gallos or the Casa de la Memoria to see an authentic Flamenco show.
+Or go to the Museo del Baile Flamenco for an intimate experience and a glass of wine.
 Ask us for advice when staying at Finca Buenvino.